agorstan/resume/README.md

 -----------------------------------------------------------------------------------------------
 ## Top 5 Areas of Expertise
-- Product Management
+- Consumer Product Management
-- Consumer Products
 - UX Research and Design
 - Agile Methodologies
 - Analytics and Experimentation
+- Accessibility
 -----------------------------------------------------------------------------------------------
 ##Experience
 ### Dilly
 **Founder** from 2012 - 2013 in Washington, DC